Get more value and fun from your Orlando getaway with low-cost attractions and activities.

 Main Event Entertainment

-Eat, bowl and play at Main Event Entertainment, part of the open-air Pointe Orlando dining and entertainment complex on I-Drive.
-Prices start at $22.99 for an All You Can Play Activity Pass, which covers bowling, laser tag, billiards, virtual reality gaming and more.
+Eat, bowl, and play at Main Event Entertainment, located within the Pointe Orlando dining and entertainment complex on I-Drive.
+Enjoy an All You Can Play Activities Pass starting at just $22.99, including access to bowling, laser tag, billiards, virtual reality gaming and more.
+Purchase before 1 p.m. to get the discount rate of $18.99.

 Kings Dining & Entertainment